OrdnanceSurvey/OS-Terrain-50-stylesheets/Geopackage stylesheets (post July 2023)/ESRI ArcMap stylesheets (LYR)/README.md

   ![Screenshot](https://github.com/OrdnanceSurvey/OS-Terrain-50-stylesheets/blob/3a188d1579bf9eb9af9228ae6a144781e9d296e5/Geopackage%20stylesheets%20(post%20July%202023)/ESRI%20stylesheets%20(LYR)/images/LayerOrder_Terrain50.PNG "Recommended layer order for OS Terrain 50 contours")

+**5**.
+To fix the data links, click on the exclamation marks.
+A file explorer window will open.
+Navigate to where your OS Terrain 50 data is stored and select the data that matches the layer.
+Alternatively, right click on the layer and go to Properties > On the Source tab click 'Set Data Source'.

+Repeat step 5 for all layers if it doesn't fix the other data links automatically.

 We recommend viewing the data between **1:1,000** and **1:200,000** for maximum legibility.

 Your data should now look similar to this: